mendix/docs/content/en/docs/appstore/connectors/aws/aws-sqs.md

 #### 4.1.47 AbstractSendMessageUsage {#abstractsendmessageusage}

 This is the abstract entity for SendMessageUsage.
 It references to the `AbstractSendMessage` entity.
+Do not use this entity.
+Instead, use one of its specializations.

 #### 4.1.48 FifoMessage {#fifomessage}